swiftlang/swift/docs/WindowsBuild.md

 ```cmd
 VsDevCmd -arch=amd64
 ```
-If instead, you're compiling for a 32-bit Windows target, adapt the `arch` argument to `x86` and run
+If instead you're compiling for a 32-bit Windows target, adapt the `arch` argument to `x86` and run
 ```cmd
 VsDevCmd -arch=x86